NuGet/Samples/AssetTargetFallbackTransitiveDependencies/README.md

 ## ProjectReference and AssetTargetFallback

 Note that the equivalent behavior of transitive dependencies applies to transitives through ProjectReference as well, whether those are packages or projects.
 We don't expect this to be a common scenario, but the similar guidances apply.

+## References

+* Issue filled about consequences from this change: <https://github.com/NuGet/Home/issues/11564>
+* Design document for the change: <https://github.com/NuGet/Home/blob/dev/proposed/2022/AssetTargetFallback-DependenciesResolution.md>